soliditybank/ultra/README.md

 # ULTRA (work in progress)
 Military-grade security for your onchain operations.
+Intended for offline use.
+Check the online version https://soliditybank.com/ultra

 ## FROM A SECURE COMPUTER (e.g. air-gapped computer) :
 In the terminal with nodejs installed (any other backend is fine) :